 If you are an accredited institution, government entity, or non-profit organization located in Brazil, China, Japan, the United Kingdom, or the United States, you may be eligible for a membership fee waiver.

 Invite Guidebook to Your Account

 To invite Guidebook to your App Store Connect account, navigate to the Users and Access section of your account.
 Click on the + button at the top left of the list of users.
 In the next section, please enter the information as detailed in this image:

-- The email address will be provided to you by a member of Guidebook staff, connect with your Account Manager if you have not received this information.
+The email address will be provided to you by a member of Guidebook staff, connect with your Account Manager if you have not received this information.
 (This is not your account manager’s email address, but will be one they provide to you)

 Click Invite at the bottom of the page.

 If you have never submitted any apps before with your Developer Account (or just created one for the first time), that’s it—you’re all set.
 We will create a production distribution certificate for you in order to submit the app.

 If you have previously used your Developer Account to submit apps, you may have reached the maximum amount of distribution certificates.
 If this is the case, we will ask you to send us an existing certificate in a secure manner.
 Alternatively, you may revoke one of your existing certificates, so that we’re able to generate a new one.